Shetland: Energy and fossil fuels

 Oil and gas were first landed in 1978 at Sullom Voe, which has subsequently become one of the largest terminals in Europe.
 Taxes from the oil have increased public sector spending on social welfare, art, sport, environmental measures and financial development.
-Three quarters of the islands' workforce is employed in the service sector, and the Shetland Islands Council alone accounted for 27.9% of output in 2003.
+Three-quarters of the islands' workforce is employed in the service sector, and the Shetland Islands Council alone accounted for 27.9% of output in 2003.
 Shetland's access to oil revenues has funded the Shetland Charitable Trust, which in turn funds a wide variety of local programmes.
 The balance of the fund in 2011 was £217 million, i.e., about £9,500 per head.

 In January 2007, the Shetland Islands Council signed a partnership agreement with Scottish and Southern Energy for the Viking Wind Farm, a 200-turbine wind farm and subsea cable.
 This renewable energy project would produce about 600 megawatts and contribute about £20 million to the Shetland economy per year.
 The plan met with significant opposition within the islands, primarily resulting from the anticipated visual impact of the development.
+However, in August 2024 the completion of the first part of the project saw Shetland connected to the mainland National Grid for the first time via a 600 MW HVDC link.

-The PURE project in Unst is a research centre which uses a combination of wind power and fuel cells to create a wind hydrogen system.
+The PURE project in Unst is a research centre which uses a combination of wind power and fuel cells to create a wind-hydrogen system.
 The project is run by the Unst Partnership, the local community's development trust.

 A status report on hydrogen production in Shetland, published in September 2020, stated that Shetland Islands Council (SIC) had "joined a number of organisations and projects to drive forward plans to establish hydrogen as a future energy source for the isles and beyond".
 For example, it was a member of the Scottish Hydrogen Fuel Cell Association (SHFCA).
 The ORION project, previously named the Shetland Energy Hub, was underway; the plan was to create an energy hub that would use clean electricity in the development of "new technologies such as blue and green hydrogen generation".

 In December 2020 the Scottish government released a hydrogen policy statement with plans for incorporating both blue and green hydrogen for use in heating, transportation and industry.
 The government also planned an investment of £100 million in the hydrogen sector "for the £180 million Emerging Energy Technologies Fund".
 Shetland Islands Council planned to obtain further specifics about the availability of funding.
 The government had already agreed that the production of "green" hydrogen from wind power near Sullom Voe Terminal was a valid plan.
 A December 2020 report stated that "the extensive terminal could also be used for direct refuelling of hydrogen-powered ships" and suggested that the fourth jetty at Sullom Voe "could be suitable for ammonia export".